-March 31, 2022 \$ March 31, 2021 \$ Loan with the Business Development Bank of Canada ["BDC"] amounting to \$2,000, bearing interest at the banks prime rate [4.80% as of March 31, 2022] plus 1.75% and repayable in 59 monthly capital installments of \$33 from July 2021 to May 2026 plus a final installment of \$34 in June 2026.
+2024 \$ 2023 \$ Loan with the Business Development Bank of Canada ["BDC"] amounting to \$2,000, bearing interest at the bank's prime rate [9.30% as of March 31, 2024, 8.80% as of March 31, 2023] plus 1.75% and repayable in monthly capital installments of \$20, maturing in June 2028.
 The loan is secured by second ranking hypothec and security interests on all assets of the Corporation and its U.S. subsidiary.
-1,700 2,000 Loan with the Développement économique de l'agglomération de Longueuil, in the amount of \$100, bearing interest at the fixed rate of 6% payable monthly, and principal repayable in October 2022.
-100 100 Loan with the National Bank of Canada ["NBC"] amounting to \$1,000 for ongoing operations and working capital of the Corporation, bearing interest at the fixed rate of 4% payable monthly, and principal repayable in 24 monthly installments of \$8 from the 13 th month after disbursement and the balance at maturity in 36 months.
-The loan is secured by second-ranking hypothec and security interests on all assets of the Corporation and its U.S. subsidiary and is guaranteed by BDC.
-1,000 Loan with the Economic Development Agency of Canada amounting to \$846 for ongoing operations and working capital of the Corporation, repayable in 60 monthly capital installments of \$14 from January 2023 to December 2027.
+1,009 1,300 Loan with the NBC amounting to \$1,000 for ongoing operations and working capital of the Corporation, bearing interest at the fixed rate of 4% payable monthly, and principal repayable in monthly installments of \$9 and the balance at maturity in September 2025.
+The loan is secured by a first-ranking hypothec and security interests on all assets of the Corporation and its U.S. subsidiary and is guaranteed by BDC.
+833 944 Loan with the NBC amounting to \$1,000 for ongoing operations and working capital of the Corporation, was repaid during the year.
+963 Loan with Canada Economic Development amounting to \$846 for ongoing operations and working capital of the Corporation, repayable in monthly capital installments of \$9 until October 2024, and then monthly capital installments of \$16 until maturity in December 2027.
 The loan does not bear interest [effective interest rate of 4%] and is not secured.
-The discounting is recognized as government assistance and recorded as a reduction of administration expenses [note 14.4].
-743 Less: Financing costs Less: Current portion of long-term debt 3,543 92 601 2,850 2,100 59 400 1,641
+The discounting is recognized as government assistance and recorded as a reduction of administration expenses.
+626 731 2,468 3,938 Less: Financing costs 10 42 Less: Current portion of long-term debt 494 1,643